yuta1984/CannyJS/README.md

 ```

 ## Performance
-From waht I tested CannyJS takes 3-4 seconds to perform edge-detection on an image with size 600x400 (tested on Chrome 38 on MacBookAir).
-Because I wrote this library in CoffeeScript I have difficulties in optimizing the generated code for better performances.
+From what I tested CannyJS takes 3-4 seconds to perform edge-detection on an image with size 600x400 (tested on Chrome 38 on MacBookAir).
+Because I wrote this library in CoffeeScript I have difficulties in optimizing the generated code for better performance.
 Any suggestion or fix will be appreciated (perhaps I better rewrite it in native JavaScript?).

 ## License
 MIT License.